micro-lc/micro-lc/packages/documentation/docs/docs/concepts/composition.md

 sidebar_position: 20
 ---

+---
+<micro-lc></micro-lc> provides a simple configuration setting that is converted into a fully functioning HTML fragment then embedded
+in your page, starting from a JSON or a Yaml (coming soon) file.
+---

 Composition refers to the process of transforming a `string` or a serialization markup language content, as JSON or Yaml, into a valid appendable DOM.
 In the case at hand we would love to dynamically instruct <micro-lc></micro-lc> on the shape of our layout by writing a configuration file to be loaded at runtime.